tkurki/signalk-grafana/README.md

 - [ ] use subscriptions
 - [ ] keep data in memory? so that timespan changes do not clear the graph
 - [ ] implement history retrieval from server via InfluxDB/ClickHouse/SK history api?

+# Developing

+- `yarn watch` runs concurrently the TS build and Grafana in a container with the plugin mounted and a provisioined dashboard with data from demo.signalk.org: [localhost:3002](http://localhost:3002) admin/secret